tracycobrien/burger/README.md

 #### Directory structure will look like the diagram below:

-All the recommended files and directories from the steps above should look like the following structure:
+All the recommended files and directories from the steps above will look like the following structure:

 ```
 .